Perspective | A District couple hope that GWU won’t tear down an old Foggy Bottom rowhouse

 Or maybe you knew Elden C. Whipple.
 He was living there in 1956 when he applied for a marriage license to wed June M. Lewis.
 Mary E. Leech once lived there — died there, actually, in 1940.

 The house was built in 1886, one of dozens of similar homes that once graced a neighborhood known for its gasworks and breweries.
 The house was nicer than some, not as nice as others.
 Today, 837 22nd St. is the last rowhouse on the block.
 George Washington University has owned it since 2000.
-It most recently was home to the Honey Nashman Center for Civic Engagement and Public Service.
+It most recently was home to the Honey W. Nashman Center for Civic Engagement and Public Service.
 The university plans to tear down the house.

 Denise Vogt and Frank Leone, a couple who live three blocks away and are active with the Foggy Bottom Association, are hoping GWU will change its mind.